mmokko/simpleChatBotAI/README.md

 3. Create cross validation set.
 4. Create test set.
 5. Decide what algorithm should be used.
-   * Better to start with quick algorith to test how it all works.
+   * Better to start with quick algorithm to test how it all works.
 6. Run your algorithm with training date to get as small as possible cost function.
 7. Run againt cross validation set.
-   * Optimaze algorithm using cross validation resuts.
+   * Optimize algorithm using cross validation resuts.
    * Iterate.
 8. Test againt test data.